Main Em Dash Takeaways:

-There are a few other simple things to remember to use em dashes effectively when you write.
+Here are a few other simple but important things to remember to use em dashes like a pro:

-- To avoid run-on sentences and ensure clarity of meaning, using the em dash should be limited to twice per sentence.
+- Avoid run-on sentences and ensure clarity by only using the em dash twice per sentence.

 - The em dash should be used sparingly, if at all, in formal writing.

 Wrapping Up: The Long and the Short of Dashes

 The em dash is one of the most versatile punctuation marks in the English language.
 This linear-appearing lifesaver can replace commas, parentheses, and even colons—often creating more emphasis than their more traditional counterparts.
 Long dashes can also indicate missing portions of a word, provide focus for a list, and signify a break in a sentence.

 Feel Like an em Dash pro?
 See What you Know…

 The answer is C. Em dashes are ideal for informal writing and should be used sparingly in formal writing.